 Officer says he was fooled by Nassar's 'lies' in 2004

-MERIDIAN TOWNSHIP, Mich. – A Michigan police officer who investigated a complaint against Larry Nassar back in 2004 says he didn't send the case to a prosecutor because he was fooled by the sports doctor.
+MERIDIAN TOWNSHIP, Mich. – A Michigan police officer who investigated a complaint against Larry Nassar back in 2004 says he didn't send the case to a prosecutor because the now-disgraced sports doctor fooled him.

 Officials in Meridian Township, Michigan, publicly apologized to the victim, Brianne Randall-Gay, a year ago, after Nassar was sentenced to decades to prison for molesting girls and young women.
-But they also took the extraordinary step of hiring an investigator to try to learn more about how police handled her complaint.
-The report was released Tuesday.
+They also took an extraordinary step, hiring an investigator to learn more about how police handled her complaint.

-The report didn't reveal many new details.
-But it includes an interview with Andrew McCready, who investigated Randall-Gay's allegation that Nassar had molested her.
-Nassar told police that he was performing a legitimate medical procedure.
+That report, released Tuesday, didn't reveal many new details, but it includes an interview with Andrew McCready, who investigated Randall-Gay's allegation that Nassar had molested her.
+Nassar told police he was performing a legitimate medical procedure.

 McCready says, "I believed his lies."
+Randall-Gay, who lives in the Seattle area, says she forgives McCready.